new

 Refractor: Holophane 771

 Introduced in 1947 and designed to match up with modern types of reinforced concrete columns and brackets, or for gas conversions using the Brighton "C" bracket.
 For Group "B" lighting.
 Constructed from a cast aluminium-alloy hood to which is bolted two end castings which carry the cast frames which incorporate the sealed prismatic panels.
 Deep end casting carries the lampholder and terminal block for easy wiring, and the front end casting is framed and glazed so that light is given in this direction.
 Both side and top entry available.
-Side entry effected by a special design cast iron finial which is detachable from the main body.
+Side entry effected by a special design cast iron finial which is detachable from the main body (which prevents water leakage on to the lamp and facilitates conversion from one type to the other).
 Fitted with the Holophane single prismatic control panel (with Perspex covers to protect from dirt and mechanical fracture).
 Gives a two-way directional light distribution with a maximum candle power from 75° to 85° from the downward vertical, and covers a wide angle across the roadway.
 Lantern later modified with the addition of an optional hinged bottom cover.

 610 45-60W SO/H BC Side Entry No Gear 1940s Leaflet